CodeAndCrux/codeandcrux.github.io/about.markdown

 ![Joe with his sisters, Trisha and Brenna.](/assets/jtb.jpeg)

-### After that, it's difficult to put things in order so I will give you my next five favorite things to do
+After that, it's difficult to put things in order so I will tell you my next five favorite things to do
 * Being active
 * Creating and playing music
 * Computer programming